mattallen-it/mrtg-az900-the-bridge/labs/lab-01-azure-environment-and-cost-protection/README.md

 This lab supports the ability to:

 - Describe Azure subscriptions
-- Describe resource groups
+- Describe Azure resource groups
-- Describe the hierarchy of resource groups, subscriptions, and management groups
+- Describe the hierarchy of resources, resource groups, subscriptions, and management groups
 - Describe the purpose of Azure tags
 - Describe Azure Cost Management capabilities
-- Describe the purpose of budgets and alerts
+- Describe the purpose of budgets and notifications
-- Describe factors that can affect costs in Azure
+- Describe factors that can affect Azure costs
 - Describe Azure management tools
-- Describe the purpose of the Azure portal
+- Describe the purpose of the Azure Portal
 - Describe the purpose of the Azure Activity Log

 ### How This Lab Supports the Objectives

-This lab demonstrates that an Azure subscription is more than a billing account.
-It is also an access-control, governance, and resource-management boundary.
+This lab demonstrated that an Azure subscription is more than a billing account.
+It is also an access-control, governance, Cost Management, and resource-management boundary.

-The lab provides practical exposure to:
+The lab provided practical exposure to:

 - Subscription validation
 - Subscription naming
 - Cost Management review
 - Budget configuration
-- Budget alert thresholds
+- Budget notification thresholds
-- Resource-group organization
+- Resource group organization
 - Resource tagging
-- Azure portal navigation
+- Azure Portal navigation
 - Azure Resource Manager scopes
 - Administrative activity logging